This tuna salad recipe is easy to make with canned tuna and just a handful of other ingredients. It’s perfect for a quick, healthy lunch!

 You’ll need just a few ingredients to make this tuna salad recipe.

-• Tuna: Canned tuna is something that I always keep in my pantry.
-One 5 ounce can of tuna will serve two people.
-Below I’ll give you tips on which kind of tuna is the best for tuna salad.
+• Tuna: You’ll get about two servings of tuna salad per 5 ounce can of tuna.
+Below you’ll find my tips on which kind of tuna is the best for tuna salad.

-• Plain Greek Yogurt or Mayonnaise: You can use either plain yogurt or mayo, depending on your preferences.
-Greek yogurt is thick and full of protein and makes a healthy tuna salad.
+• Plain Greek Yogurt or Mayonnaise, depending on your preference.
+Greek yogurt is thick and full of protein and a great healthy swap.
 If you’re new to using Greek yogurt, I promise it won’t make your tuna taste like yogurt.
 The yogurt or mayo helps to bind the tuna together.
-You can use more or less depending on how creamy you like your tuna salad.

 • Relish: Adds a wonderful sweet and tangy flavor.
 I prefer sweet pickle relish over dill relish in this tuna recipe.